-With holiday season approaching the house market tends to slow, and those looking to sell their home are left wondering, if not now, then when is the best time to sell a house?
+With the holiday season fast approaching the house market tends to slow, and those looking to sell their home are left wondering, if not now, then when is the best time to sell?

 Based on the area you live in, and the property you are selling there are many factors to consider when looking for the best time to sell your home.

-In this post, we take a look at the general industry consensus and what does the data say about the market fluctuation.
+In this post, we take a look at the general industry consensus and what the data says about market fluctuation.

-Those that are looking to sell a house in winter, have a few things to consider.
-During winter months you will be met with two main types of buyers, those that are looking to move before the holiday period, buyers looking to relocate to start new jobs, or those that are looking for a change in the new year.
+Those that are looking to sell a house in winter have a few things to consider.
+During the winter months you will be met with three main types of buyers, those that are looking to move before the holiday period, buyers looking to relocate to start new jobs, or those that are looking for a change in the new year.

-Thus, this is a great time to put your property on the market as most of the buyers have some sort of a deadline they are working against.
-Winter also brings less competition from other buyers to the market, so it is easier to get buyer attention.
+Therefore it’s a great time to put your property on the market as most of the buyers have some sort of a deadline they are working against.
+Winter also brings less competition from other buyers to the market, so it is easier to stand out and grab buyers attention.

 So, what does the data say about selling your home in winter?

-We looked at the number of people searching for houses for sale in the United Kingdom during the year, and we can see that people start looking for, in December, and their interest almost doubles in January and remains high during February.
+We looked at the number of people searching for houses for sale in the United Kingdom during the year, and we can see that people start looking in December, and their interest almost doubles during January and remains high during February.